stackbit-projects/magenta-olive-bbe06/src/pages/index.md

       - title: Digital marketing
         content: >
           Having an online presence is more important than ever for businesses.
-          Using the right online marketing techniques to ensure your website is getting the traffic it needs to.
+          Utilizing the right online marketing strategies to ensure your website is targeting the right target.
         align: left
         image: images/noun_SEO_526670 (1).png
         image_alt: Feature 2 placeholder image